openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 **Concept**

-Concept topics provide best practices or other guidelines for using Open edX.
+Concept topics provide best practices or other guidelines for using the Open edX platform.
 For example, the topics *Crafting Effective Learning Objectives* and *Aligning End-of-Module Assessments to Learning Objectives* are meant to provide guidelines for educators.

 Concept document names should use nouns or noun phrases that indicate theoretical or conceptual topics (e.g. ``user_management_overview.rst``, ``learning_objective_best_practices.rst``).